Workers’ Compensation FAQ

 1. I only have one part-time employee.
 Do I still need Workers' Comp?

-3. Are there penalties if I don't purchase Workers' Comp?
+3. Are there penalties for not purchasing Workers' Comp?

-4. My employee was negligent at work and that's why he got hurt.
-Is he still covered under my Workers' Comp policy?
+4. My employee was negligent at work and got hurt.
+Is he still covered?

-5. What if my employees' payroll is lower than originally estimated?
+5. What if my employee payroll is lower than estimated?
 Do I get a refund?

 6. Do I have to report payroll?

-7. Are there different Workers' Comp rates for different types of businesses?
+7. Are there different rates for different types of businesses?

-9. Do I need to purchase Workers' Comp if my employees work out-of-state?
+9. Do I need Workers' Comp for out-of-state employees?

 10. What’s the difference between Workers' Comp and Health Insurance?

-Workers’ Comp is designed for workplace injuries and illnesses, whereas Health Insurance provides coverage for preventative care and non-work-related medical expenses.
-Many employers offer Health Insurance to their employees as part of a benefits package, but individuals can also purchase plans on their own.
+Workers’ Comp is designed to cover workplace injuries and illnesses, while Health Insurance covers general medical care and non-work-related medical expenses.
+Health Insurance may be offered by employers as part of a benefits package, but Workers’ Comp is legally required for workplace-related injuries.

 Previous